Physical Therapy is available Monday - Friday 7:00 a.m. - 6:00 p.m.

 What do Physical Therapists do?

-Physical Therapists take subjective information from patients regarding why the patient is in therapy, where the pain and/or troubles lie and what problems the patient may be having completing activities needed for school, work and around their homes.
+Physical Therapists take subjective information from patients regarding the history and location of their pain and/or troubles as well as what problems the patient may be having completing daily/work activities.

 Therapists use a wide variety of interventions to achieve these goals including: